-if $X$ and $Y$ are both $\mathbb{R}^{n}$, we say that $f$ is a $n$-dimensional quasisymmetric mapping.
-The quasisymmetric mappings are extension of Lipschitz mappings.
-However, their properties about fractal dimensions are different.
-The Lipschitz mappings preserve the fractal dimensions, but the fractal dimensions of the fractal sets may not invariant under the quasisymmetric mappings.
-We call a set $E\subset\mathbb{R}^{n}$ quasisymmetrically Hausdorff-minimal if $\dim_{H}f(E)\ge \dim_{H}E$ for any $n-$dimensional quasisymmetric mapping $f$, where $\dim_{H}E$ denoted as the Hausdorff dimension of $E$.
+The quasisymmetric mappings contain the bi-Lipschitz mappings, however, some properties of them are quite different.
+The bi-Lipschitz mappings preserve the fractal dimensions, but the fractal dimensions of the fractal sets can be changed under some quasisymmetric mappings.
+We call a set $E\subset\mathbb{R}^{n}$ quasisymmetrically Hausdorff-minimal if $\dim_{H}f(E)\ge \dim_{H}E$ for all $n-$dimensional quasisymmetric mapping $f$, where $\dim_{H}E$ is denoted by the Hausdorff dimension of $E$.